Nonparametric Multi-shape Modeling with Uncertainty Quantification: Practical Numerical Issues

 \subsection{Adding White Noise or Constant Kernels}

-In all examples throughout the paper, the full kernel used is typically the sum of a periodic covariance kernel with a white noise or constant kernel with very small lengthscale.
-This is equivalent to adding a diagonal perturbation matrix and helps to resolve numerical issues exsiting in the Cholesky factorization used for inversion of the covariance matrix.
+In all examples throughout the paper, the full kernel used is typically the sum of a periodic covariance kernel with a white noise or constant kernel with very small length scale.
+This is equivalent to adding a diagonal perturbation matrix, and helps resolve numerical issues for inversion of the covariance matrix based on the Cholesky decomposition.
 In general, adding a constant or white noise kernel with variance $10^{-3}$ is sufficient to avoid these issues.
 Based on experimentation in GP fitting for closed curves, we have found that adding the constant kernel typically resolves these issues more generally than the white noise kernel.